"Stigma and Mental Illness"

 It is a commendable initiative and undoubtedly reflects APA’s response to the requests of increasingly proactive advocacy groups for greater transparency and openness in the conceptualization of mental illness, as well as cognizance of the need to understand mental illness and the effects of diagnoses from the perspective of those impacted by them the most.

+Whether and how professional and public input will impact the final version of the DSM-V scheduled for release in 2013 remains to be seen.
 We have identified a number of elements in the interim draft of the DSM-V that we view as especially relevant to stigma in the context of the processes discussed in the previous sections.
 We present specific revisions suggested by the task force and briefly discuss them from the framework of mental illness stigma.

 Autism spectrum disorders